AlephAlpha/rlifesrc/tui/README_en.md

             Only useful when --no-tui is set.

     -f, --front
+            Force the front to be nonempty
+            Depending on the search order, the 'front' means:
+            * the first row, when the search order is row first;
+            * the first column, when the search order is column first;
-            Force the first row or column to be nonempty Here 'front' means the first row or column to be searched, according to the search order.
+            * the first row plus the first column, when the search order is diagonal.

     -n, --no-tui
             Starts searching immediately, without entering the TUI